 What I love:

-- The woven leather quality is on another level — buttery, soft, and it molds to your body as you wear it
+- The woven leather quality is beautiful.
+It’s buttery, soft, and it molds to your body as you wear it

-- Equally beautiful worn on the shoulder or crossbody
+- Can be equally worn on the shoulder or as a crossbody

 Worth knowing before you buy: